 The Escalating Cost of Construction and Combating Price Increases

-How can a roofing contractor protect itself from labor and material price increases on a project?
-The roofing contractor should first consider the payment method on a project.
+How can roofing contractors protect themselves from labor and material price increases on a project?
+A roofing contractor should first consider the payment method on a project.
 The ideal way to combat a cost increase is to perform the project on a cost plus basis.
 In other words, the roofing contractor’s payment is based on the actual cost plus a certain amount for profit and overhead.
 Although this payment method may be preferable, it is often difficult to obtain cost plus contracts given the desire for owners and prime contractors to have a fixed price.

 Accordingly, the roofing contractor should consider adding additional terms to its contract to protect it from labor and material price increases.
 The roofing contractor’s contract should include a price acceleration clause which consists of the following: